Tatianaob/weather-dashboard/README.md

 5: Deployment
 The application is hosted on an AWS EC2 instance.
 If you'd like to deploy this app to your own EC2 instance:

-   Create an EC2 instance in your AWS account (free tier should work).
+   - Create an EC2 instance in your AWS account (free tier should work).
-   SSH into your EC2 instance and install Python, Flask, and any necessary dependencies.
+   - SSH into your EC2 instance and install Python, Flask, and any necessary dependencies.
-   Upload the project files to the EC2 instance.
+   - Upload the project files to the EC2 instance.
-   Run the Flask application on your EC2 instance.
+   - Run the Flask application on your EC2 instance.
-   Ensure that port 5000 is open in your EC2 instance's security group settings to allow access from the web.
+   - Ensure that port 5000 is open in your EC2 instance's security group settings to allow access from the web.

 Contributing
    Feel free to fork this project, make changes, and submit pull requests.
 Contributions are welcome!

 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-API Key Handling
-For security reasons, the OpenWeatherMap API key is not committed to the repository.
-Instead, it is stored in a local config.py file.
-Make sure to create your own API key and store it securely in config.py.